AKobeissi/AKobeissi/README.md

 I am currently pursuing my Master's degree in Computer Science at Université de Montréal, specializing in Artificial Intelligence.
 Previously, I completed my undergraduate degree in Mathematics with a concentration in Business Analytics at McGill University.

 I am passionate about Machine Learning, AI, and their applications in optimization and decision-making to improve society.
-My research interests lie at the intersection of machine learning, game theory, and operations research, with a particular focus on reinforcement learning and dynamical systems.
+My research interests lie at the intersection of machine learning, game theory, and operations research, with a particular focus on reinforcement learning.

 🛠️ What I'm Currently Working On
 * Exploring reinforcement learning and graph-based ML to solve decision-making problems with uncertainty.